Dr Oliver Mallett

 - Employment relationships in small and medium-sized enterprises

 - Enterprise policy: governments, SMEs and the self-employed

-- Narrative and discursive approaches to theory and research, particularly in relation to identity
+- Narrative approaches to theory and research, particularly in relation to identity

 I am currently editing a special issue for the International Journal of Entrepreneurial Behavior & Research on innovations in entrepreneurship support.
 The closing date for submissions is 30 April 2018, the call for papers is available here.